-Back in 2008, Microsoft was struggling to compete with market newcomer Ruby on Rails for developer mindshare, so during the Microsoft MVP Summit the company answered to its competition with the announcement of the ASP.NET MVC framework.
-In the years since, the company focused much of their messaging efforts on touting the benefits of ASP.NET MVC, which effectively led developers to believe that the commonly used and robust Web Forms framework was a dead and outdated technology that Microsoft would no longer support.
+In 2008, Microsoft was struggling to compete with market newcomer Ruby on Rails for developer marketshare, and the company answered to its competition with the announcement of the ASP.NET MVC framework at its MVP Summit.
+Since that announcement, the company has focused much of their messaging efforts on touting the benefits of ASP.NET MVC, which effectively led developers to believe that the commonly used and robust Web Forms framework was a dead and outdated technology that Microsoft would no longer support.
 The company's strategy ultimately resulted in a rift throughout the development community, which left users to dispute which framework was better.

 Shaun Walker, co-founder and chief technology officer at DotNetNuke, an open-source project on the Microsoft platform, wrote extensively on Microsoft's new direction for its Web API framework in, "Microsoft Declares the Future of ASP.NET is Web API."
 According to Walker, Microsoft's initial strategy for ASP.NET MVC left users with the perception that they would have to choose one framework over the other rather than choosing the best one for the job.
 Additionally, Walker noted that several users conducted large scale rewrites for the sole purpose of migrating from Web Forms to ASP.NET MVC, which resulted in more complicated systems that didn't benefit the organization or the customer.

 "It has become challenging for software developers in the Microsoft ecosystem to figure out which technologies should be used for different tasks," said Walker.
 "When MVC was introduced by Microsoft, it wasn't fully compatible with Web Forms, and, resulted in a fork in the road for web developers.
 The perception was that you either had to go down the MVC path or you had to stay on the Web Forms path.
 That created a lot of tension and animosity between different groups which wasn't healthy for the developer community."